FAQs

 Yes.
 Any drink, alcoholic or not, can be spiked.

-You can use Knope anywhere drinks are present.
-It is disguised to be discrete and to easily fit into pockets and handbags.
+You can use KnoNap's resources anywhere drinks are present.
+They are disguised to be discreet and easily fit into pockets and handbags.

-How many times can I use my Knope?
+How many times can I use my Knope Test?

-How long does it take for Knope to show results?
+How long does it take for the Knope Test to show results?

 After adding 3 drops of your drink to the cartridge, it takes 3-5 minutes to analyze.
 During this time period, do NOT drink your drink.
 Wait until after you get your results.
-The instructions can be found on the packaging in case you forget how to use Knope or how to read your results.
+Result interpretation instructions can be found on the test itself.
+For more detailed instructions and next steps, review our Educational Resources on the Resources page.

-Anyone can use Knope!
-Knope is designed for gender inclusivity, discretion, and portability.
+Anyone can use KnoNap's empowerment tools!
+They are specifically designed for gender inclusivity, discretion, and portability.

-Yes, Knope is small and thin making it highly portable.
-It can fit into pockets, any size handbag, the small pocket on jeans, etc.
+Yes, Knope Tests are small and thin making them highly portable.
+They can fit into pockets, any size handbag, the small pocket on jeans, etc.

 How to know if you've been drugged?